 Yann Zopf, Head of Media Operations, Public Engagement: Tel.: +41 79 204 1610, Email: firstname.lastname@example.org

 The India Economic Summit, hosted by the World Economic Forum in partnership with the Confederation of Indian Industry (CII), takes place on 6-7 October under the theme, Fostering an Inclusive India through Digital Transformation.
-The summit, in New Delhi, convenes more than 600 participants from over 30 countries.
+The summit in New Delhi is welcoming more than 600 participants from over 30 countries.